zilexa/Homeserver/README.md

 > - Installs several other essential tools, essential for example for data migration, backups, maintenance.
 > - Optional config files for a few services (will ask y/n before downloading).For example if you are going to use torrents, consider using the QBittorrent config file.
 The Organizr config might be nice and will save you lots of time building your own "Start" page.

+***

-### Step 2 - Filesystem configuration
+### Step 2a and 2b - Filesystem configuration and datapools creation
+This is the most time-consuming and complex part of creating your homeserver as there are many choices to be made, not just for your filesystem but also folderstructure.
+To help you, learn about the options first in (Modern Filesystem Explained)[https://github.com/zilexa/Homeserver/blob/master/filesystem/FILESYSTEM-EXPLAINED.md] then:
-[Prepare the drives](https://github.com/zilexa/Homeserver/tree/master/filesystem).
-Understand your goal, make sane choices for your drives and create a datapool.
+1. continue to [Step 2a.
+Create Filesystems](https://github.com/zilexa/Homeserver/tree/master/filesystem).
+Understand your goal, make sane choices.
+2. Continue to [Step 2b.
+Create Datapool(s)](https://github.com/zilexa/Homeserver/blob/master/filesystem/datapool-guide.md) or have a look at the [Folderstructure Recommendations](https://github.com/zilexa/Homeserver/blob/master/filesystem/folderstructure-recommendations.md) first.

+### Step 3.
+Data Migration
+[Data Migration](https://github.com/zilexa/Homeserver/blob/master/filesystem/data-migration.md) - Move files to your server data pool.
+Make sure you have at least scanned the Folderstructure Recommendations](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure-recommendations).
+Note my folder structure might not fit your needs.
+It's up to you to decide how to structure your data.

+***

-### Step 3 - Network configuration
+### Step 4 - Network configuration
 Before you can access your services outside of your home, [prepare your network](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md) and get your own domain.

+***

-### Step 4 - Docker Compose Guide - customisation and personalisation
+### Step 5 - Docker Compose Guide - customisation and personalisation
 [Docker Compose Guide](https://github.com/zilexa/Homeserver/tree/master/docker)
 There are a lot of guides and docker-compose.yml files.
 Most of them are not complete or do not adhere to Docker best practices.
 A lot of hours have been spent on the yml file in this repository to ensure it follows best practices, does not contain unneccessary complexities and is as generic as possible, so that it can be published without security concerns.
 The .env file allows you to personalize your compose file through variables.